Dead on Arrivals

-Dead on Arrivals is an EP by 16volt, released on October 26, 2017 by Murder Creek.
+Dead on Arrivals is a mini-album by 16volt, released on October 26, 2017 by Murder Creek.

 Reception

 Ilker Yücel of ReGen claimed the album successfully ushers in the band's third era and labeled Dead on Arrivals as "an aggressive return to form for 16volt, providing in six songs more punch than most bands can deliver in a full-length album."

 Track listing

 Personnel

 Adapted from the Dead on Arrivals liner notes.